Peanut Butter Brownies

 1980 … the first time I saw my own name printed next to a recipe in a cookbook.
 I was 13.

 I was.
 After all, my recipe was sharing pages with the recipes of a fine group of cooks and bakers: the women of St. John’s Lutheran Church.
-1980 was the year of the church’s 100th anniversary and this cookbook was compiled to honor the celebration.
+Our church was preparing for its 100th anniversary and this cookbook was compiled to honor the celebration.